California FHA Loans, Qualifying, Information About

 If you are interested in fixed-uppers, which mean you are buying a home that needs renovations, you can use the 203(k) FHA loan option.
 This will roll your renovation and mortgage cost into one loan.
 If are interested in renovating or making changes to your current home, the mortgage balance can be refinanced and the cost of the changes or renovations added to the loan.

 If you want to go green, there is an FHA Energy Efficient Mortgage that will allow you to add the expenses you incur to the loan as long as they are related to energy efficient features.
 If you are 62 years old and over, and own your home outright, or your loan balance is low, it is possible to use Reverse Mortgage by FHA to turn your equity into cash.

 Finding An FHA-approved Lender

 As you look for an FHA loan lender, keep in mind that not all lenders are approved.
 Also, those who are approved might have their own requirements which are additional to the FHA requirements.
 For this, and many other reasons, you need to do your homework before you start the loan application process.
 Most lenders will assist you when you are applying.
 They will take you through a step-by-step guide on the application process and help you all the way through the process.

-If you have a low credit score or a low down payment for a home in California, FHA loans can help you make your dream of owning a home come true.
+If you have a low credit score or a low down payment for a home in California, California FHA loan can help you make your dream of owning a home come true.
 Call us today, we are here to help you, or contact us by web.